"Knowledge is the only meaningful resource today."

 Realize that key to attachment is trust.
 People like to do

-with people they trust.
+business with people they trust.
 And many times, customer’s

-by extending availability outside of the
+trust is gained by extending availability outside of the

 salesman’s job description.